 ULP 2019 is targeted at undergraduate students of any discipline who have completed their first year of study.
 They must be aged 18 or above at the time of application.

 To ensure academic and experiential quality of the program, the number of participants is capped at 50.
-Each APRU member university may nominate 4-5 students for this year’s program.
+Each APRU member university may nominate up to 5 students for this year’s program.

-Each selected student should complete the online application form here.
+Each selected student should complete the online application form.

 Applicants should prepare a 300-500 word statement outlining how this program contributes to their academic and personal goals.